-For a while i have been interested on “Dockerizing” my Django apps to improve my deployment pipelines.
-While the documentation on docker is very good, it’s examples are too general for me, so i decided to dig a little on how to do it.
-On this post i intend to provide a walk through Dockerizing Django and exposing a port running uwsgi, which can be used for production unlike Django’s development server.
+For a while, I have been interested in “Dockerizing” my Django apps to improve my deployment pipelines.
+While the documentation on docker is very good, it’s examples are too general for me, so I decided to dig a little on how to do it.
+On this post, I intend to provide a walkthrough Dockerizing Django and exposing a port running uwsgi, which can be used for production, unlike Django’s development server.

 I will explain most of the steps, however i recommend reading docker’s tutorial on images.
 I assume you have Docker installed and running.

 Ok, let’s get started.

 On the root of our Django project (same folder as manage.py) we will have some structure:

 - requirements folder, which contains the Python requirements to be installed by pip.